What is a data strategy?

 - Security measures for theft prevention

-Data offense focuses on adding more flexibility to centrally governed data management systems.
+A decentralized approach adds more flexibility to centrally governed data management systems.
 It recognizes that multiple business units interpret the same data differently.
-It accommodates those different interpretations by permitting controlled data transformations for reporting that can be reliably mapped back to the single source of truth.
+It accommodates those different interpretations by permitting controlled data transformations that can be reliably mapped back to the single source of truth.

 For example, consider a scenario where both the finance and marketing departments produce monthly social media ad spending reports.
 Marketing, interested in analyzing ad effectiveness, reports on the impact of spending on clicks and views.
 Finance reports on the effect of spending on cash flow.
 The reports contain different numbers, but both reports represent an accurate version of the truth.

-Every company needs to incorporate both offense and defense for its data strategy to succeed, but getting the balance right can be complicated.
-Offensive activities tend to be real-time operations and are more relevant for customer-focused business functions, such as marketing and sales.
-Defensive activities are more important for legal, financial, compliance, and IT departments.
-A balanced corporate strategy gives business leaders the flexibility to diverge from the single source of truth in consistent ways to better meet business needs.
+Every company needs to incorporate both centralized and decentralized approaches for its data strategy to succeed, but getting the balance right can be complicated.
+Decentralized approaches tend to be real-time operations and are more relevant for customer-focused business functions, such as marketing and sales.
+Centralized approaches are more important for legal, financial, compliance, and IT departments.
+A balanced data strategy gives business leaders the flexibility to adapt the single source of truth in consistent ways to better meet business needs.

 Who builds a data strategy?

-The data strategy team typically includes representatives from upper management and business analytics and IT teams.
+The data strategy team typically includes representatives from upper management, business analytics, AI, and IT teams.
 The following are some examples of users who come together to create and implement a data strategy.

 Data engineers are responsible for building a reliable and efficient data architecture.
 They oversee and administer several data pipeline tasks like data collection, processing, storage, and analytics.
 This role includes specialists who implement data security and governance requirements.

 Data scientists take the data processed by data engineers and use it for further analysis.
-They use the data to create different ML models and generate reports for business intelligence.
+They use the data to create different ML and AI models and generate reports for business intelligence.

 Data analysts specialize in interpreting and analyzing data.
 They work closely with data scientists to ensure that business intelligence tasks align with organizational requirements.